How to Find a Vintage Volvo 240 Station Wagon

 It is long, slow, and as aerodynamic as a bag of bricks.
 Some have compared it to a coffin-hauler; others a boat.
 Even its admirers don’t gush about its good looks.
 But in the 25 years since the last Volvo 240 station wagon rolled off the assembly line, the unassuming Swede has quietly enjoyed a productive retirement as a discerning buyer’s classic, appreciated now, as it was then, for its endearing combination of minimal frills and excessive dependability.
-It was the family workhorse — people want to save it.
+It was the perfect family car — people want to save it.

-“There is no question that when people talk about wagons, 240s come up as a staple of the genre,” says Dave Samuels, who runs Wagonmeister, a Palmdale, California-based company that repairs, restores, and resells 240 wagons and sedans for customers across the U.S. “And the 240 is certainly an honest car,” says Samuels.
+“There is no question that when people talk about wagons, 240s come up as a staple of the genre,” says Dave Samuels, who runs Wagonmeister, a Palmdale, California-based company that repairs, restores, and resells Volvo 240 wagons and sedans for customers across the U.S. “And the 240 is certainly an honest car,” says Samuels.
 What he means by that is that you know exactly what you’re getting, no more and no less.
-And that’s always what appealed to 240 buyers.
+And that’s always what appealed to Volvo 240 buyers.

 The Volvo 240 debuted in 1974 as the American auto industry was beginning its steep decline.
 At a time when domestic cars were growing in size and diminishing in reliability, Volvo offered not only an understated import alternative but one that appealed to growing families in terms of safety and style.
 And it offered it, and offered it, and offered it, until two decades later when SUVs became all the rage and station wagons went into their long exile.
-The 240 ran for so long that it even outlasted Volvo’s own would-be successor, the 740, which debuted in 1985 and bowed out in 1992, a full year before the 240.
+The Volvo 240 ran for so long that it even outlasted Volvo’s own would-be successor, the Volvo 740, which debuted in 1985 and bowed out in 1992, a full year before the Volvo 240.

-Volvo produced just shy of a million 240 wagons (and more than 2.5 million combined wagon and sedan models) during the car’s 20-year production run, and little changed during that time.
+Volvo produced just shy of a million Volvo 240 wagons (and more than 2.5 million combined wagon and sedan models) during the car’s 20-year production run, and little changed during that time.
 The exterior enjoyed a few minor tweaks along the way, but the mechanical underpinnings remained virtually unchanged for two decades.

-And that’s part of the appeal to today’s buyers, says Dave Barton, whose Dallas-area repair shop specializes in 240s: 20 years of virtually unchanged parts, inside and out, means that whatever you or your mechanic need to to keep yours running today is probably as close as the nearest junkyard.
+And that’s part of the appeal to today’s buyers, says Dave Barton, whose Dallas-area repair shop specializes in Volvo 240s: 20 years of virtually unchanged parts, inside and out, means that whatever you or your mechanic need to to keep yours running today is probably as close as the nearest junkyard.

 “It stayed pretty much the same the entire run,” says Barton.
 “A lot of the parts are interchangeable.”